Install NimbleTools Runtime on your Kubernetes cluster in minutes using our automated installer or manual Helm setup.

 The entire installation process takes approximately 2-3 minutes.

-For production deployments or custom configurations, follow these steps:
+For production deployments or custom configurations, install directly from the OCI registry.

 Step 1: Create Kubernetes Cluster (Local)